How Much Does it Cost to Travel the World by Bicycle

 Healthcare

-If you travel for a long time, it’s possible that you’ll need to see a doctor.
-The money involved in this may largely vary, depending on which country are you in, and what problem you have.
+If you travel for a long time, you may need to see a doctor.
+The money involved in this may largely vary, depending on which country you are in and what problem you have.

-While some countries, like Italy and Malaysia, have basically free healthcare for everyone, even visitors, the fees in places such as the USA or Thailand might be stellar.
+While some countries, like Italy and Malaysia, offer essentially free healthcare for everyone, including visitors, the fees in places such as the USA or Thailand can be steep.

-Tip: if you need dental care, try to ask around if there are university clinics around, these are usually extremely cheap or even free.
-I got one extraction, two fillings, and full cleaning in Phnom Phen (Cambodia) for 20 USD!
+Tip: If you need dental care, ask around for university clinics; they are usually extremely cheap or even free.
+I got one extraction, two fillings, and a full cleaning in Phnom Penh (Cambodia) for 20 USD!

 Travel Insurance